Amit-Kumar-Pradhan/Design-Patterns/Creational/Singleton/README.md

 ---------
 * All module in python act as singleton.
 * Borg Design Pattern: It is a computer networking acronyms and there spelled out version.
+* Please check singleton.py file for the solution.